Hadiqa Kiani

 Hadiqa Kiani (born 11 August 1972) is a Pakistani singer, songwriter, guitarist, actress, and social worker.
-She has won many national and international awards.
-Hadiqa has also performed at famous places like the Royal Albert Hall in the UK and The Kennedy Center in the USA.
 Along with Urdu and Punjabi, she has also sung songs in various local and international languages.
+She has won several national and international awards.

+Hadiqa has also performed at venues such as the Royal Albert Hall in the UK and The Kennedy Center in the USA.

 Early life and career

-Kiani was born in Rawalpindi as the youngest of three siblings.
+Kiani was born on 11 August 1972 to a Gakhar family in Rawalpindi as the youngest of three siblings.
 She has an older brother (Irfan Kiani) and a sister (Sasha).
 Her father died when she was three years old.
 Her mother, poet Khawar Kiani, was the principal of a government girls' school.
 Seeing her musical ability, Khawar enlisted Kiani in the Pakistan National Council of the Arts.
 She received early education in music from her teacher, Nargis Naheed.

 While studying at Viqar-un-Nisa Noon Girls High School, Kiani represented Pakistan at international children festivals in Turkey, Jordan, Bulgaria, and Greece, winning various medals.
 Kiani was also a part of Sohail Rana's children's program Rang Barangi Dunya, a weekly musical on PTV.

 As an eighth grader, Kiani moved from her birthplace Rawalpindi to Lahore, where she continued her classical training by Ustad Faiz Ahmed Khan and Wajid Ali Nashad.
-Kiani went on to graduate with a bachelor's degree in psychology from Kinnaird College for Women University and her Masters in Psychology from the Government College University in Lahore.
+Kiani went on to graduate with a bachelor's degree in psychology from Kinnaird College for Women University and a Masters in Psychology from the Government College University in Lahore.

 In the early 1990s, Kiani hosted a children's TV music program called Angan Angan Taray.
 In the 3 1/2-year-long run, she had sung over one thousand songs for children while hosting the show alongside the music composer Amjad Bobby and then with music composer Khalil Ahmed.
-Owing to the number of songs Kiani sang during this program, she was presented with the title of "A+ artist" on behalf of PTV joining the likes of Noor Jehan, Naheed Akhtar, and Mehnaz.
+Owing to the number of songs Kiani sang during this program, she was presented with the title of "A+ artist" on behalf of PTV, joining the likes of Noor Jehan, Naheed Akhtar, and Mehnaz.
 Kiani also appeared as a VJ for a music charts program called Video Junction on NTM.